 Did you know that Virginia is home to over 766,000 small businesses that employ almost 1.6 million people?
 If you are one of the 766,000 small business owners, you may be wondering if you're doing everything you can to protect your business.
 One of the best things you can do is protect your hard work with Virginia small business insurance.

 So what does that look like?
 Is a certain type of insurance required?
-We want to answer as many questions as we can, so in this article, we'll talk about required insurance in Virginia.
+We want to answer as many questions as we can, so in this article, we'll talk about required business insurance in Virginia.
 We'll also give you a general overview of additional business insurance policies you should consider to protect your business.

-What Insurance is Required in Virginia?
+What Small Business Insurance Coverage is Required in Virginia?

 Workers' Compensation Insurance

-Workers' comp insurance will cover the injured employee's medical bills (including ongoing physical therapy) and lost wages until they're able to return to work.
+Workers' comp insurance will cover the injured employee's medical care (including ongoing physical therapy) and lost wages until they're able to return to work.
 We recommend checking with your local department of insurance to see if your particular business falls under the legal requirements.

 You can get workers' compensation coverage through a private insurance carrier or apply to do self-insurance.